 The majority of my time is spent analyzing, researching and writing commentary about investing, investor psychology and macro-views of the markets and the economy.
 My thoughts are not generally mainstream and are often contrarian in nature but I try an use a common sense approach, clear explanations and my “real world” experience in the process.

 I am the Chief Editor of the REAL INVESTMENT REPORT, a weekly subscriber based-newsletter that is distributed nationwide.
 The newsletter covers economic, political and market topics as they relate to your money and life.

 I also write a daily blog which is read by thousands nationwide from individuals to professionals at www.realinvestmentadvice.com.

-I am an individual investor in my early 50's and focus on investing in dividend-paying and dividend-growing stocks with a long-term horizon.
+I am an individual investor and focus on investing in dividend-paying and dividend-growing stocks with a long-term horizon.
 In addition to a DGI portfolio, I manage and invest in a couple of high-income portfolios as well as some Risk-adjusted Rotation Strategies.
 I believe "Passive Income" is what makes you 'Financially Free'.
-My personal goal is to generate at least 50% of my retirement income from dividends and rest from other investments like real-estate (rental) etc. I have been investing for the last 20 years and consider myself a reasonably experienced investor.
-I plan to share my experiences by way of writing one or two articles a month and also share my portfolio strategy.
+My personal goal is to generate at least 50% of my retirement income from dividends and rest from other investments like real-estate (rental) etc. I have been investing for the last 25 years and consider myself an experienced investor.
+I plan to share my experiences by way of writing two or three articles a month and also share my portfolio strategy.